Drip vs. ActiveCampaign: Comparison of Two Popular Email Marketing Platforms

 - Great email deliverability, and segmentation of people.

-- Integrates with AccessAlly for an all-in-one e-commerce, online course, and membership solution for WordPress.
+- Integrates with AccessAlly for e-commerce, LMS functionality, and membership management for WordPress.

 - Does not rely on lists for segmentation (use tags, instead!)